 The team are under attack, blue flames are relentlessly being fired at them – by GRETEL!

 Hansel tries his best to talk to his sister, but she won't listen.

 Why is Gretel attacking her friends?

 Tap into Tim Collins's imagination and join him in Anotherland to discover the adventures he has in store for his readers.
 James Lawrence's fantastic illustrations equal the writer's ingenuity and make this series enthralling for reluctant readers!

 Creepy Curse has been written specifically to capture the interest of 9-12 year olds with a reading age of 6-7.
-This series of eight books can all be read as standalone titles, but rest assured, once your students have read one, they will want to read all eight!
+This series of eight books can all be read as standalone titles, but rest assured, once your s

 In an age when many teenagers envy the fame and fortune of celebrities, Fascination, written by Daniel Blythe, shows how easy it is to get swept up with all the glitz and glamour of the celebrity world, but is it everything Maya dreams of?

 Maya can't believe her luck.
 Magnus Gold - THE Magnus Gold - has seen her YouTube videos and has heard her songs; he wants to make her a superstar!

 All it means is leaving her old life behind her and transforming her existence as she knows it.